Experience

 Professional Experience

-Anchorage, Alaska, August 2018 to present
+Remote from Anchorage, Alaska | August 2018 to September 2023

 Director of Conservation Science, Audubon Alaska